Padmanabhaswamy Temple: Other shrines

-Inside the Temple, there are two other important shrines, Thekkedom and Thiruvambadi, for the Deities, Ugra Narasimha and Krishna Swami respectively.
+Inside the Temple, there are two other important shrines, Thekkedom and Thiruvambadi, for the deities Ugra Narasimha and Krishna Swami, respectively.

-Centuries back, several families of Vrishni Kshatriyas travelled to the south, carrying with them idols of Lord Balarama and Lord Krishna.
+Centuries ago, several families of Vrishni Kshatriyas travelled to the south, carrying with them idols of Balarama and Krishna.
 When they reached the hallowed land of Sree Padmanabha, they gave the idol of Balarama, also known as Bhaktadasa, to Neythasseri Potti.
-Neythasseri Potti built a Temple at Budhapuram in the present day Kanyakumari District and had this idol installed there.
+Neythasseri Potti built a Temple for this idol at Budhapuram, a place sanctified by the penance of Budha and the presence of Goddess Madhu Kaitabha Nasini (Mahakali).
 The Vrishnis gifted the idol of Krishna to Maharaja Udaya Marthanda Varma of Venad.
 The Maharaja constructed a separate shrine, known as Thiruvambadi, in the premises of Padmanabhaswamy Temple for this idol.
 The Thiruvambadi shrine enjoys an independent status.
 Thiruvambadi has its own namaskara mandapam, bali stones and flagmast.
-The Lord of Thiruvambadi is Parthasarathi, the Divine Charioteer of Arjuna, who is the warrior prince and one of the main protagonists that appear in the story of Mahabharata.
+The deity of Thiruvambadi is Parthasarathi, the Divine Charioteer of Arjuna, who is the warrior prince and one of the main protagonists that appear in the epic of Mahabharata.
 The two-armed granite idol, with one hand holding the whip and the other resting on the left thigh holding the conch close to it, is in standing posture.
-On Ekadasi days, the Lord is dressed and decorated as Mohini.
-The Vrishnies who came to Venad and settled there are known as Krishnan Vakakkar as they belong to the lineage of Lord Krishna.
+On Ekadashi days, the deity is dressed and adorned as Mohini.
+The Vrishnis who came to Venad and settled there are known as Krishnan Vakakkar as they belong to the lineage of Krishna.

-There are also shrines for Lord Rama accompanied by his consort Sita, brother Lakshmana and Hanuman, Vishwaksena (the Nirmalyadhari of Vishnu and Remover of Obstacles), Vyasa and Ashwatthama the Chiranjivis, Ganapati, Sasta, and Kshetrapala (who guards the temple).
+There are also shrines for Rama accompanied by his wife Sita, half-brother Lakshmana, Hanuman, Vishvaksena (the Nirmalyadhari of Vishnu and Remover of Obstacles), Vyasa and Ashwatthama the Chiranjivis, Ganapati, Sasta, and Kshetrapala (who guards the temple).
 Grand idols of Garuda and Hanuman stand with folded hands in the Valiya balikkal area.
-The thevara idols of Chithira Thirunal Balarama Varma and Uthradom Thirunal Marthanda Varma are housed in the south east part of the Temple.

 Gopuram

 The foundation of the present gopuram was laid in 1566.
 The temple has a 100 ft high 7-tier gopuram built in the Pandyan style.
 The temple stands by the side of a tank, named Padma Theertham (meaning the lotus spring).
-The temple has a corridor with 365 and one-quarter sculptured granite-stone pillars with elaborate carvings which stands out to be an ultimate testimonial for the Vishwakarma sthapathis in sculpting this architectural masterpiece.
+The temple has a corridor with 365 and one-quarter sculptured granite-stone pillars with elaborate carvings which stands out to be an ultimate testimonial for the Vishvakarma sthapathis in sculpting this architectural masterpiece.
 This corridor extends from the eastern side into the sanctum sanctorum.
-An 80 ft flagstaff stands in front of the main entry from the prakaram(closed precincts of a temple).
-The ground floor under the gopuram (main entrance in the eastern side) is known as the 'Nataka Sala' where the famous temple art Kathakali was staged in the night during the ten-day uthsavam (festival) conducted twice a year, during the Malayalam months of Meenam and Thulam.
+An 80 ft flagstaff stands in front of the main entry from the prakaram (closed precincts of a temple).